[Sorry – I am partially dyslectic and Word Press does not have a spell or grammar checker but we will get it right sooner or later – maybe] .

 I think the massive descrepencies in funding and the way they are decided should be totally reviewed by an independent authority even a Royal Commission is perhaps not out of order.
 At least divvy the funds up right down the middle like most of the sensible Europeans do and stop the Bureaucrats making up rules and forcing us to jump through unnecessary hoops.
 We are not the only ones who have to deal with servants of the public handing out public money, just ask those in the film industry who seek funding from the government.

-I have had only one phone call and one email complaining about my timing only.
+I have had only one phone call and one email complaining about my timing.
 The rest have been very very supportive and here is one of them

 Whilst we are on the topic of sensible Europeans I just had the pleasure of being past by others doing more than my legal 130 kph on freeways far less safe than ours.
 The most frequent thought that came into my mind is ‘go for it mate your used to it why not enjoy!
 Got even better in Germany where there is no speed limit!
 Bit hard to get used to the shock wave from a 4wd Porsche passing you at over 200 kph whilst I’m just sitting on 150 kph.
 Sure keeps your mind on the freeway and the mirror as they dont tolerate freeway hoggers.

 8th Fantastic in Belles first Olympics.
-She has beaten me as I only 12th in my first World competition back in 1982 in Hobbs New Mexico USA?
+She has beaten me as I only came 12th in my first World Gliding Championships back in 1982 in Hobbs New Mexico USA?

 I don’t mind that taxpayers fund Olympic athletes.